containerum/containerum-docs/content/kubernetes/installation/4etcd.md

 ---

 # Bootstrapping the etcd cluster
-This section covers how to launch a 3-node etcd cluster, configure high availability and secure remote access.
+This section covers how to launch a 3-node etcd cluster, configure high availability, and secure remote access.

-### Bootstrapping an etcd Cluster Member
+## Bootstrapping an etcd Cluster Member
-**Run each command from this section on each instance, that you would like to use as etcd node**.
+**Run each command from this section on each instance that you would like to use as an etcd node**.

-As it described in [prerequirements](../prerequirements.md), you may install etcd to either master node instances or separate instances.
+As described in [prerequirements](../prerequirements.md), you can install etcd on either master node instances or separate node instances.

-Login to each that instance via ssh.
+Login to each instance via ssh.

-#### Install the etcd package
+### Install the etcd package

-Run to install etcd from official repo:
+To install etcd from the official repo run:
 ```bash
 {{< highlight bash >}}